 Washington dad rescues daughter from sex traffickers, kills boyfriend he believes sold her for $1,000: police

-John Eisenman, 60, charged with first-degree murder
+John Eisenman, 60, was charged with first-degree murder

 A Spokane, Washington, father is accused of killing his daughter's boyfriend, believing he sold her into sex trafficking in Seattle last year.

-Police say they found a car abandoned in the 1800 block E. Everett Ave. on Oct.
+Police say they found a car abandoned in the 1800 block of East Everett Avenue on Oct.
 22 and a "foul odor" was emanating from the vehicle.
-Officers opened the trunk and confirmed human remains were inside.
+Officers opened the trunk and found human remains inside.

 WASHINGTON STATE MANHUNT ON FOR SUSPECTS WHO SHOT OFF-DUTY OFFICER DURING ATTEMPTED BURGLARY

-While investigating the case, detectives discovered that 60-year-old John Eisenman Sr. learned his juvenile daughter was allegedly sold to a sex-trafficking organization in the Seattle area in Oct.
-2020 for $1,000.
+While investigating the case, detectives learned that 60-year-old John Eisenman Sr. found out his juvenile daughter had been allegedly sold to a sex-trafficking organization in the Seattle area in October 2020 for $1,000.

 Eisenman said his daughter’s 19-year-old boyfriend may have been the one responsible for her sale.

-Eisenman was able to rescue his daughter and get her back to the Spokane area shortly after she was taken, police said.
+He was able to rescue his daughter and get her back to the Spokane area shortly after she was taken, police said.

 A month later, Eisenman tracked the victim's movements and followed him to a location at Airway Heights in Spokane County, police said.
-After a confrontation, Eisenman allegedly abducted the boyfriend identified as Aaron Sorenson, tied him up and put him in the trunk of a vehicle.
+After a confrontation, Eisenman allegedly abducted the boyfriend, identified as Aaron Sorenson, tied him up and put him in the trunk of a vehicle.

 SEATTLE POLICE UNION LAMBASTS MAYOR FOR $25K OFFICER HIRING BONUSES AFTER PUSHING DEFUND MOVEMENT

-A news release says Eisenman hit the victim in the head with a cinder block and then stabbed him repeatedly in the abdomen, causing his death.
+According to a news release issued by police, Eisenman hit the victim in the head with a cinder block and then stabbed him repeatedly in the abdomen, causing his death.

 "After the homicide, Eisenman drove the vehicle to a remote area in North Spokane County and abandoned the car with the body still inside.
 The vehicle remained at that location until it was moved in October 2021 by a 3rd-party and driven to Spokane.
 At this point, it is not believed the 3rd-party knew the body was in the trunk.
 The vehicle, with the body still in the trunk, was abandoned at the Everett [Ave.] location.
 While parked on Everett, individuals were rummaging through the car and taking items when they made the gruesome discovery," Spokane police detailed.